 When we compare our work with the literature, we often find mistakes in the literature—some of which have been undetected for hundreds of years.
 But of course, it’s an unfair competition.
 Because with Mathematica, checking is automatic.

 When I used to produce books of formulas by hand, transcription errors were a big issue.
-But not with The Wolfram Functions Site—the whole site from beginning to end, from Mathematica input to web pages, PDFs, and MathML, is built and checked with Mathematica.
+But not with the Wolfram Functions Site—the whole site from beginning to end, from Mathematica input to web pages, PDFs and MathML, is built and checked with Mathematica.

 By now, it is 30 gigabytes of data.
 Back in the Soviet Union I could never imagine that by 2008 we could have learned so much about mathematical functions.
 Of the 210,000+ new formulas, many were generated with powerful symbolic programming for generalized hypergeometric functions that is unique to Mathematica.
 In addition, concise introductions are now included to the various groups of special functions, such as elliptic integrals.
 The introductions allow a novice to get a gentle overview of the most important characteristics of a special function.

-I’d like to thank the many people who have helped make this possible, especially Michael Trott (who is the real co-author of this site), as well as Sasha Pavlyk, Yury Brychkov, and the whole Mathematica team, together with Brendan Elli, Andy Hunt, Eric Weisstein, Adam Strzebonski, Daniel Lichtblau, Ed Pegg, Jean Buck, and everyone who has helped in the final creation of The Wolfram Functions Site.
+I’d like to thank the many people who have helped make this possible, especially Michael Trott (who is the real coauthor of this site), as well as Sasha Pavlyk, Yury Brychkov and the whole Mathematica team, together with Brendan Elli, Andy Hunt, Eric Weisstein, Adam Strzebonski, Daniel Lichtblau, Ed Pegg, Jean Buck and everyone who has helped in the final creation of the Wolfram Functions Site.
 We are especially thankful to Stephen Wolfram, who steadfastly supported this project over the course of nearly two decades.